lsu-ddem/intro-to-esports/content/6-Journalism/4_Lesson_4/_index.en.md

 #### Project

-- After the daily meme the students will be introduced to the relationship between journalism and social media, and how each has shaped one another
+- After the daily meme the students will be introduced to the relationship between journalism and social media, and how each has shaped one another.

 -  The class will discuss the effect social media has had on journalism.
 	- Prior to the instructor discussing the following points, students should be asked to give examples of how they believe social media has changed journalism.